Coursework

 Choose your specialisation

-As a Master of Civil Engineering student, you can pursue your career goals and interests through one of three specialisations, or you can choose not to specialise if you’d prefer.
+As a Master of Civil Engineering student, you can pursue your career goals and interests through one of seven specialisations, or you can choose not to specialise if you’d prefer.

 Study tailored business subjects developed in partnership with the Melbourne Business School, covering how economics, marketing and finance relate to engineering.